kristenstarr/februaryDO/README.md

 Then you will be able to navigate to the following link to view documentation.

 <pre><code>http://localhost:6060/pkg/github.com/kristenfelch/pkgindexer/</code></pre>

-## Future Plans

-- Automated integration testing in addition to unit tests that have been added, modeled after test harness.
-- Basic performance tests.
-- Basic linting for code consistency.

 ## Versions
 - 0.1.0 - Initial messy solution to pass test harness with low concurrency.